Posterior analysis of $n$ in the binomial $(n,p)$ problem with both parameters unknown -- with applications to quantitative nanoscopy: Data example

-The experiment was prepared in such a way that most fluorophores are guaranteed to be ``on'' in the first frame, and all origami are thus visible as bright spots in Fig.\ \ref{fig:origami}B. Note that individual fluorophores occupying the same origami cannot be discerned in this frame.
-This becomes possible only when most of the fluorophores are switched ``off'' at later times, such that markers show up individually (see the supplementary movie for illustration).
+The experiment was initialized in such a way that most fluorophores occupy their active state in the first frame.
+All origami are therefore visible as bright spots in Figure~\ref{fig:origami-b}.
+Note that individual fluorophores occupying the same origami can not be discerned in this image; this becomes possible only by analyzing later frames where most fluorophores are inactive and markers show up individually (see the supplementary video).
+Each frame had an exposure time of $15\,\mathrm{ms}$, and $14\,060$ consecutive frames were recorded in total over a time span of about $3.5$ minutes.

-\paragraph*{Quantitative biology.} Quantitative biology addresses the issue of counting the number of fluorophores from measurements like the one described above.
-The brightness of each spot is proportional to the number of fluorophores in the ``on'' state within the respective origami.
-An origami is invisible if all of its fluorophores are ``off'', but its location is still known from the first frame, which allows us to register 94 regions of interest (ROIs) in a preparational step (see Figure \ref{fig:origami}B).
-Exemplarily, six microscopic frames (out of $14{,}060$) recorded at different times $t\in\{1500, 3000, 4500, 6000, 7500, 9000\}$, which show the influence of switching and bleaching on the observations, are visualized in Figure \ref{fig:frames}.
+\paragraph*{Counting fluorophores} Quantitative biology addresses the issue of counting the number of fluorophores from measurements like the one described above.
+The brightness of each spot is proportional to the number of fluorophores in the active state within the respective origami.
+Thus, an origami is invisible if all of its fluorophores are inactive, but its location on the image is still known from the first frame.
+This allows us to register 94 regions of interest (ROIs) marked in Figure~\ref{fig:origami-b}.
+For illustration, six microscopic frames recorded at the times $t\in\{1500, 3000, 4500, 6000, 7500, 9000\}$ are visualized in Figure~\ref{fig:frames}.
+The influence of switching and bleaching on the observations is clearly visible.

-We aim to estimate the number of fluorophores attached to each origami, which we expect to be between $13$ and $16$ according to the producer specification.
-In order to make our model accessible to the data, we assume for simplicity that each origami carries the same number $n^{(0)}$ of fluorophores and we only model the mean number $n^{(t)}$ of unbleached fluorophores at time $t$.
-The physical relation between $n^{(0)}$ and $n^{(t)}$ is given by
+We aim to estimate the number of fluorophores attached to each origami, which is expected to be between $13$ and $17$.
+For simplicity, we assume that each origami carries the same number $n_0$ of fluorophores and we only model the mean number $n_t$ of unbleached fluorophores at time $t$.
+The physical relation between $n_0$ and $n_t$ is given by

-where $B$ denotes the bleaching probability.
-Now, the brightness observed for a spot in frame $t$ is proportional to the number $X^{(t)}$ of ``on'' fluorophores during the frame's exposure.
-This number $X^{(t)}$ is binomially distributed $\mathrm{Bin}(n^{(t)}, p)$, where $p$ denotes the (time-independent) probability that an unbleached fluorophore is in its ``on'' state.
-We can estimate $n^{(0)}$ and $B$ by fitting a log-linear model to equation \eqref{E:N0_Bleaching}, where the respective population sizes $n^{(t)}$ are in turn estimated from the 94 realizations of $X^{(t)}$ observed in frame $t$.
+where $\pbleach$ denotes the bleaching probability.
+The brightness observed for a spot in frame $t$ is proportional to the (random) number $X_t$ of active fluorophores during the frame's exposure.
+This number is binomially distributed, $X_t \sim \mathrm{Bin}(n_t, p)$, where $p$ denotes the (time-independent) probability that an unbleached fluorophore is in its active state.
+We will estimate $n_0$ and $\pbleach$ by fitting a log-linear model to equation \eqref{E:N0_Bleaching}, where the respective population sizes $n_t$ are in turn estimated from the 94 realizations of $X_t$ observed in frame $t$.